ConsenSys/daisy-docdash/tutorials/Daisy-Widget.md

 **Whether the agreement is submitted from your backend or frontend, it is very important to associate the returned `daisyId` with the user at this step!**

- We recommend the **Backend Way** as it avoids any risk of `daisyId` being lost when sent from the user's browser to your backend.
+ We recommend the **Backend Way** as it avoids any risk of the subscription's `daisyId` being lost when sent from the user's browser to your backend.
 But, if you choose not to use `handleSignedAgreement` and do the agreement submission entirely from the frontend, **be sure to associate the response's `daisyId` with the user in `handleSubscriptionCreation`!**

 ```js